 Have you been told you need a crown after a root canal procedure and wondered if it is truly required?
 You are not alone.
-At The Smile Spa in Agoura Hills, we help patients understand when a crown is necessary for long-term strength and when a more conservative restoration may be a better option.
-This guide explains how we make that call, what the evidence and experience show, and how modern options like same-day crowns can simplify your visit.
+Dentists help patients understand when a crown is necessary for long-term strength and when a more conservative restoration may be a better option.
+This guide explains how they make that call, what the evidence and experience show, and how modern options like same-day crowns can simplify your visit.

 Key Takeaways